VXVX Docs

 Quick Start

-This guide covers running vx-core as a server on Linux.
-For GUI-based deployment, use the VX client's server panel instead.
+This guide explains how to run vx-core in server mode on Linux.
+For graphical deployment, use the VX client server panel instead.

 Prerequisites